ogital-net/radius-rs/README.md

 - `Packet` struct represents request packet and response one.
   - This struct has a list of AVPs.
-  - You can get a specific AVP by RFC dictionary module.
+  - You can get a specific AVP via a dictionary module (e.g. `radius::dict::rfc2865`).
     - e.g. `rfc2865::lookup_user_name(packet)`
       - This method returns `Some(Result<String, AVPError>)` if the packet contains `User-Name` attribute.
-      - On the other hand, if the package doesn't have that attribute, it returns `None`.
+      - On the other hand, if the packet doesn't have that attribute, it returns `None`.
-  - You can construct a packet with RFC dictionary module.
+  - You can construct a packet with a dictionary module.
     - e.g. `rfc2865::add_user_name(&mut packet, "user")`
       - This method adds a `User-Name` AVP to the packet.
-  - Please refer to the rustdoc for each RFC dictionary module in detail.
+  - Please refer to the rustdoc for each dictionary module in detail.

 ### Server